eclipse-tractusx/tractus-x-umbrella/docs/user/guides/data-exchange/consume-data.md

 ### Catalog response

-We learned already about the response of a catalog request in the [Provide Data](provide-data.md) guide.
+We have already learned about the response of a catalog request in the [Provide Data](provide-data.md) guide.
 The response contains a list of assets that Alice can consume from Bob.

 The response (here just an extract) will contain the `@id` `200` of the asset that Alice wants to consume, but also the `@id` `MjAw:MjAw:Y2ZjMzdlNmUtODAwNi00NGJjLWJhMWYtNjJkOWIzZWM0ZTQ3` of the offer that Alice needs to reference in the negotiation.